-Impact on fina ancial results Loans granted based on variable interest rates as at 31 December 2022 Amount exposed to risk -15% 15% oans granted based on BUBOR - - - Impact on fina ncial results Loans granted based on variable interest rates as at 31 December 2021 Amount exposed to risk -15% 15% Loans granted based on BUBOR 406 - - Impact on fina ncial results Loans collected based on variable interest rates as at 31 December 2022 Amount exposed to risk Impact on finar -15% Loans collected based on variable interest rates Amount exposed to risk 8,296 15% Loans collected based on variable interest rates as at 31 December 2022 · -15% 15% Loans collected based on variable interest rates as at 31 December 2022 Loans collected based on EURIBOR · -15% 15% 4 Loans collected based on variable interest rates as at 31 December 2022 · -15% (4) 15%
+Impact on finan icial results

+Loans granted based on variable interest rates as at 31 December 2023 Amount exposed to risk -15% 15%

+Loans granted based on BUBOR - - -

+Impact on finan cial results

+Loans granted based on variable interest rates as at 31 December 2022 Amount exposed to risk -15% 15%

+Loans granted based on BUBOR - - -

+Loans collected based on variable interest rates as at 31 December 2023 Amount exposed to risk Impact on financi -15% al results Loans collected based on EURIBOR - - -

+Impact on fina ncial results

+Loans collected based on variable interest rates as at 31 December 2022 Amount exposed to risk -15% 15%

+Loans collected based on EURIBOR 8,296 (4) 4

-Other financial assets (bills of exchange) and loans (eDocu, LittleLane) are based on fixed interest rates and are not included in the sensitivity analysis.
+Other financial assets (bills of exchange) and loans (eDocu, LittleLane, Asseco Enterprise Solutions, a.s.) are based on fixed interest rates and are not included in the sensitivity analysis.